anatulea/anatulea/README.md

 - 🔭 I’m currently studying ... full stack web development
 - 🌱 I’m currently learning ...
 Python3 and Computer Science
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... on LinkedIn https://www.linkedin.com/in/anatulea/
 - 😄 Pronouns: ...She/Her
-- ⚡ Fun fact: ...
 -->